Artist Luke Jerram

 His transparent and colourless glassworks consider how the artificial colouring of scientific microbiological imagery, affects our understanding of these phenomena.
 See these examples of HIV imagery.
 If some images are coloured for scientific purposes, and others altered simply for aesthetic reasons, how can a viewer tell the difference?
 How many people believe viruses are brightly coloured?
 Are there any colour conventions and what kind of ‘presence’ do pseudocoloured images have that ‘naturally’ coloured specimens don’t?
 How does the choice of different colours affect their reception?

 Photographs of Jerram’s glass artworks are now used widely in medical journals, text books and media stories and are seen as useful representations of virology within the scientific community.
 His work has been presented in the Lancet, the British Medical Journal and on the front cover of Nature Magazine.
+During the Coronavirus Covid-19 pandemic his sculpture has been used internationally for science communication.

 The sculptures are designed in consultation with virologists from the University of Bristol, using a combination of different scientific photographs and models.
 They are made in collaboration with glassblowers Kim George, Brian Jones and Norman Veitch.